All Episodes

 Oh, okay.

-Um in fact, we here at the EIB network, I think we pay a little bit of a license fee to BMI and SCAP, but the but our affiliate stations are the ones that actually have to pay for the privilege of broadcasting uh published music.
+In fact, we here at the EIB Network, I think we pay a little bit of a license fee to BMI and ASCAP, but our affiliate stations are the ones that actually have to pay for the privilege of broadcasting published music.

 And there has not been a deal.

-Well, there has been a deal struck for for Internet delivery, and it's just it's outrageously expensive.
+Well, there has been a deal struck for internet delivery, and it's just, it's outrageously expensive.

-I mean, we'd have to raise the f the the membership, the subscriber rate on the website to a level it would make no sense.
+With the number of podcasts that we have and the number of users, I mean, we'd have to raise the membership, the subscriber rate on the website to a level it would make no sense.

-It's just it's and you know that these copyright people are trying to get even tougher now.
+It's just, it's, and you know, these copyright people are trying to get even tougher now.

-The uh, you know, radio stations don't they they really pay a little bit of license fee.
+The, you know, radio stations don't, they really, they pay a little bit of a license fee.

 It's not really much.

-They are now uh being hit with the possibility that they're gonna have to start paying through the nose to play music.
+They are now being hit with the possibility that they're going to have to start paying through the nose to play music.

-And there is a lot of I don't know where it stands now, but there's uh there's a lot of uh uh controversy about it.
+And there's a lot of, I don't know where it stands now, but there's a lot of controversy about it.

 It's a federal issue at some level.

-Uh but that's the reason why I'm glad you called and asked because this is uh, you know, people think we're screwing up when we do not put any of the music on the podcast, including the parodies.
+But that's the reason I'm glad you called and asked because this is, you know, people think we're screwing up when we do not put any music on the podcast, including the parodies.

 We haven't struck a deal to pay for it.

-And so it's that's just the way it is.
+And so that's just the way it is.

 When a subway ridership goes down, they raise fares.

-And these clowns on the other side of this are are just doing the wrong way.
+And these clowns on the other side of this are just doing the wrong way.

 So we're always working on it.

-But you know, I weren't looking, I can run on the people that I have hired to run this thing, they are paranoid.
+But, you know, look at people that I've hired to run this thing, they are paranoid.

-You know, I will admit I've tried to sneak a couple things in that I thought were so good.
+I will admit, I've tried to sneak a couple things in that I thought were so good.

 Let's just do it.

-What are the odds we're gonna get caught?
+What are the odds we're going to get caught?

-If we get caught rushed, you don't want to deal with Waddleham.
+If we get caught, Rush, you don't want to deal with Weddell Henry.

 Okay, okay, okay.

-I've tried to sneak it by 'em, but they just are they they will not not even say it was a mistake that Brian screwed up and forgot, no.
+I've tried to sneak it by them, but they just are, they will not even.

-Well, what are the odds we're gonna get caught?
+What are the odds we're going to get caught?

-These people are they're pretty serious about you know their stuff not being uh them not being compensated when their stuff is used.
+These people are very serious about their stuff not being them not being compensated when their stuff is used.

 I understand it.

-In a sense, just their pricing is out of control, makes no sense.
+In a sense, just their pricing is out of control.

-Uh Jim in Montgomery, Texas, welcome to the EIB network, sir.
+Jim in Montgomery, Texas, welcome to the EIB Network, sir.

 Hello.

-Howdy, from the great state of Texas, Rudy.
+Howdy, from the great state of Texas, Rudd.

 Thank you very much.